 You may bring J-2 dependents to the US after you have already arrived and started your program.
 The J-2 Request form must be completed through ISSP Connect and submitted along with the following supplemental documents:

 - proof of financial support in the amount of $500 per person per month for the duration of the J-1's program (in addition to the amount required for the support of the J-1)

 - copy of passport ID page for each applicant

 - proof of health insurance coverage for the duration of the J-1's program for each applicant

 In addition, the ISO assesses a $200 per person administrative processing fee for the addition of any J-2 dependents.
 The fee is charged directly to your host department.
 The host department must provide the billing code for this charge.

 The J-2 status of spouses and children depends on the J-1 status of the parent or spouse.
 If the parent or spouse is not in status, his or her family is not in status.
 J-2 spouses and children must also ensure that they maintain a valid passport, valid Form DS-2019 and appropriate health insurance coverage.

 PLEASE NOTE!
 As dependents, J-2 dependents have no status of their own!
 Your J-2 dependent’s status is dependent on the validity of your J-1 status.
-This means your J-2 dependents may not enter the U.S. before you do, or before you check in with ISO.
+This means your J-2 dependents may not enter the U.S. before you do.
 Further, your J-2 dependent’s status ends when your status ends.
 Your J-2 dependents may not remain in the U.S. when your J-1 status expires and you have returned to your home country.

 In practice, it should not be a problem for your dependents if you go abroad alone for a brief (one month or less) trip, leaving them behind in the U.S. However, your dependent remains at risk until you return to the U.S. and resume your J-1 status.